Original review follows below:

 Fitbit specializes in accessible and easy to use fitness trackers, rather than more complicated running and fitness technology.
 With exercise, sleep, heart rate tracking and much more, the Charge 2 looks like a well-specced wearable that won't break the bank.

-- Out now – but you can still buy the Charge HR too
+- Out now – you can still buy the Charge HR, but it's harder to find

 - The cheapest version is $150 (£129.99, AU$250)